RaviShah1/Mars-Spectrometry-Data-Driven/README.md

 - Binning - binned each m/z by temperature from range [-100,1600] with frequency of 100
 - Find Peak - used max value (peak) at each bin for each m/z as feature

+**Left Is Before Preprocessing, Right is After Smooth and Baseline Subtraction** **Top is an example of a commerical sample, bottom is an example of a sam testbed sample**
 ![image](https://github.com/RaviShah1/Mars-Spectrometry-Data-Driven/blob/main/plots/Preprocess_Commercial_Example.png)

 ![image](https://github.com/RaviShah1/Mars-Spectrometry-Data-Driven/blob/main/plots/Preprocess_Sam_Testbed_Example.png)